 If you drink coffee religiously in the morning, make it a habit to write a few lines when you get halfway through your cup.
 Or if you unwind with a Netflix series at night, make it a point to scribble down a few lines before you hit play.

 We humans love to make a chain of habits and we hate to see it break.

-I use an app called Loop Habit Tracker to mark off each day when I’ve journaled, even it if was just for 5 minutes.
+I use a habit tracking app to mark off each day when I’ve journaled, even it if was just for 5 minutes.
 It’s so satisfying psychologically to see those marks add up to a streak.
 And on the days when I’m not in the mood to journal, I open it up just for 5 minutes for the sake of keeping that habit streak going.